jrc13245/simpleAuras/README.md

 <img width="508" height="322" alt="image" src="https://github.com/user-attachments/assets/15338563-4fbd-454c-9609-3d95f0214cc0" />

+## Known Issues
+Learning, Duration and icon display is bugged at the moment, it doesn't properly track them. please use my casts only for now till i have the time to fix it (sorry - a lot going on at work irl atm).

 ## Console Commands:
 /sa or /sa show or /sa hide - Show/hide simpleAuras Settings